pstroe/chartering-new-realms-2024/chapter4.md

-## Experiments
+## Experiment

-### Experiment setup / Ablauf
+### Experiment Workflow

-Due to reasons of accessability, the LLM GPT-4o, as used in the Chat-environmane of ChatGPT was used.
-In order to ensure no influences from prior conversations, the memory setting was turned off, and for each story a new conversation was started.
+Due to reasons of accessability, the LLM GPT-4o, as used in the Chat-environment of ChatGPT with the Personal Plus plan was used.
+In order to ensure no influences from prior conversations, the memory setting was turned off, and for each tale or each time the prompt changed, a new conversation was started.

-Through the iterative process of refining the prompts and the Vorgehen in general until the results were of acceptable quality, the following prompting-strategy was developed.
-The prompts are in english even though the text is in german as german prompts seem to have computed worse than german ones.[das kann man fix von irgendwo zitieren...]
+Through the iterative process of refining the prompts and the approach in general until the results were of acceptable quality, the following prompting-strategy was developed.
+Early on in the prompt refining process, the prompts were chosen to be in english as equivalent german prompts did perform considerably worse than english ones.
-Since the research on prompting so far has found out that well-performing prompts on one model has no guarantee to work well with another {cite}`leidinger2023`, be aware that
+Since the research on prompting so far has found that well-performing prompts on one model has no guarantee to work well with another {cite}`leidinger2023`, it has to be said here that the following might need to be adjusted to any following research that is is examining different texts or using a different model.

-1. **The first prompt**:
+The following is the first prompt for each conversation, that instructed the model about the task ahead:

+_The first prompt_:

     I will provide you consecutively with multiple parts of a story.
 Do the following: